The Best Cooking Gifts for Kids (Toddlers to Teens!)

 Tweens and Teens can be tricky to buy gifts for, but I think I have found a bunch of great options for kid with a variety of interests.
 Cooking gifts or food related presents, from my experience, usually make teens very happy.

 - Cooking Kits: I love this Sushi Kit found on Williams-Sonoma, especially since we are all cooking and eating more at home these days.
 They also have a Mochi Ice Cream Making Kit, Ravioli Kit, and a Mozzarella Cheese Making Kit available on their site.
+This Sushi Kit found on Amazon is a bit less expensive and still a great option!
 Is it strange that I want this Tiny Baking Kit for myself?
 Haha.
 Anyways, this kit teaching science and baking while kids make tiny pizzas, pies, cookies, and more…so much fun!

 - Cookbooks: The Complete Cookbook for Young Chefs by America’s Test Kitchen is a great option for older kids.
 If the child you are buying a gift for has a particular interest in baking or a certain kind of food/cooking, there are lots of cookbook options out there if you do a quick online search.

 - Chef Knife: Kids at this age can start to use a pairing knife or learn to use whatever knives are at home.
-However, as a gift it’s nice to get your very own, size appropriate knife like the Kai First Knife.
-That link is for Williams-Sonoma but I think there is also the same knife sold on Amazon if you put that into the search bar.
+However, as a gift it’s nice to get your very own, size appropriate knife.
+Some great options are the Kai PRO First Knife, RiseBrite Knife, and the Made for Me Knife (Also linked in my Amazon store).
 Along with a knife, get the teen in your life some more kitchen essentials like measuring spoons or spatulas.
 There are lots of high-quality options, like these stainless steel but colorful measuring spoons, in my Amazon essentials store HERE.

 - Small Appliances: These two gifts allow teens to be more independent by making their own breakfasts or snacks.
 The Hamilton Beach Breakfast Sandwich Maker and the Single Serve Mini Blender are both in my Amazon gift store.
 This S’mores Maker (Amazon) is such a fun gift.
 Another more “fancy” S’mores Kit can be found on Williams Sonoma HERE.
 Who’s doesn’t love S’mores, right?
 Air fryers have become very popular over the past few years and they are actually really great for teens to use to reheat or cook simple foods.
 I like this colorful and compact one HERE but there are many larger options on the market if you want to use it for the entire household.